ESPmonster/Esphome-boat-battery-and-waterlevel-monitor/README.md

 An ESP32 was used because it should have superior wifi and allows 5V on the VIN pin.

+Update: I replaced the analog to digital voltage sensor because its values varied strongly.
+Instead, I now use a INA226 voltage sensor: much better!
+Also, I added a binary water level sensor becayse the ultrasonic sensor has some trouble getting reliable measurements in the messy hull.

 ## circuit
 The circuit is based on the one from Cris2b, with the addition of the ultrasonic